moltenjson/BukkitJSON/README.md

 # BukkitJSON
 BukkitJSON is a Bukkit plugin, which acts like an alternative to [SimpleJSON](https://www.github.com/ReflxctionDev/SimpleJSON).
-This allows developers to have BukkitJSON as a dependency without needing to embed it in the plugin JAR.
+This allows developers to have SimpleJSON as a dependency without needing to embed it in the plugin JAR.
 It also allows multiple plugins that use BukkitJSON to have a relatively small JAR size, all through BukkitJSON.

 # Developers
 If you're a developer and would like to use BukkitJSON: